Fall 2012 Blog by Davis Craig ’15

 Students must take four courses, most of which will be worth one TCNJ unit (four credits).
 (Exceptions to this rule are noted on our course schedules.)
 Classes are taught at the European Study Center (ESC) and the SRH Heidelberg University.
 ESC classes – taught by local faculty as well as TCNJ visiting faculty in English – range from Liberal Learning courses to German language classes to offerings in most business disciplines and the social sciences.
 SRH classes – taught in English by the local German faculty at SRH – offer unique opportunities to take business courses alongside German and international students studying for degrees at SRH.

-Students in the program will take at least one course at the ESC and one course at SRH in order to take advantage of these unique learning opportunities.
+Students in the program will take at least one course at the ESC, participate in International Week in October at the SRH, and take one course at SRH in order to take advantage of these unique learning opportunities.

 German language courses and internships (to be completed after the end of the Spring program – not available in Fall) may be arranged in consultation with the European Study Center and TCNJ.
 The list of courses in the academic program will be updated as frequently as possible to allow students to plan their study abroad semesters.
 (Students who would like to take a fifth course will need to talk to the staff of the Center for Global Engagement.)